 During your initial consultation, your dentist will complete a thorough examination, including x-rays; to evaluate your situation and determine the type of replacement teeth that will best meet your needs.
 Your dentists will also review your health history to make sure that there are no medical conditions that could prevent you from being a candidate for dental implant treatment.

-Following the initial consultation with your dentist, you will be referred to Dr. Goeckerman for a surgical evaluation.
-During this appointment, the doctor will evaluate the quality and quantity of available bone and determine the number of implants necessary to support your new replacement teeth.
+Following the initial consultation with your dentist, you will be referred to Dr. Goeckermann for a surgical evaluation.
+During this appointment, the doctor will evaluate the integrity of available bone and determine the number of implants necessary to support your new replacement teeth.

 3D imaging is often recommended to provide a more detailed view of your teeth and the surrounding bone and facial structures.
 This type of radiographic scan is used to determine the need for any additional procedures that would improve the final functional and esthetic result.